-Hello there everyone and welcome to "Automation and You", a thread only made possible thanks to the cooperation of every single one of you.
+Hello there everyone, welcome to "Automation and You", a thread only made possible thanks to the cooperation of every single one of you.

-So, Sonic 4 Episode II is almost out!
-And I feel content to finally make this thread live!
-I have been intending to, as some of you might know, create this thread for a long time now, but due to not having enough sources I had to delay it up until now.
-But now, today I feel it's finally time to open it up to debate!
+So, Sonic 4 Episode II is almost out and I feel content to finally make this thread live!
+I have been intending to (as some of you might know) create this thread for a long time now, but due to not having enough sources I had to delay it up until now.
+But today I feel it's finally the time to open it up to debate.

 There are a couple of rules I'd like to be kept tho:

 1) Keep in mind this is all about my opinion on the matter, and thus is my resolve on what is being introduced to us.
 If you Don't Agree with it - it's Perfectly Fine.